 Now, those “works which he acknowledges without dispute” are none other than the canonical texts—which Marcion allegedly “mutilated.”
-Irenaeus, Tertullian, and Epiphanius are not refuting Marcion from the heretic’s text at all.
-They are using the canonical texts (Irenaeus, Tertullian) to refute Marcion, and Epiphanius is in turn using what Tertullian writes to refute Marcion.
+In what became habitual, Irenaeus, Tertullian, and Epiphanius did not refute Marcion from the heretic’s text at all.
+They used the canonical texts (Irenaeus, Tertullian) to refute the strawman Marcion, and Epiphanius subsequently used what Tertullian wrote to refute Marcion.

 It is as if Irenaeus and Tertullian said to Marcion: “You are wrong simply because the Gospel of Luke rebukes you.”
 Then Epiphanius comes along and says to Marcion: “You are wrong because what Tertullian writes about you rebukes you.”

 Unfortunately, modern scholarship has gladly fallen into the elaborate trap laid by the Church Fathers.
 There never was a textual gospel of Marcion.
-There was merely a lot of self-justifying words written by the Church against Marcion.
+There was merely a lot of self-justifying words written by a chain of Church Fathers against Marcion.

 We may wonder why the Catholic ancients claimed, with such vehemence, that Marcion (“Little Mark”) wrote anything at all?
 This is a critical question.
 The only possible explanation for this astonishing state of affairs—one where a strawman heretical gospel is forcefully combated—is that the original pre-Markan gospel was indeed Marcionite!
 And that fact had to be forcefully hidden—even at risk of extreme measures.

-We may thus infer that an original pre-Markan gospel was “Marcionite” and anti-Catholic.
+We can infer that an original pre-Markan gospel was “Marcionite” and anti-Catholic.
 It embraced heterodox elements stemming from Enochian Judaism (cf. the DSS), including a quasi-gnosticism that devalued the flesh, the creation, sexuality, and pleasure.
 The proto-gospel preached a higher god and ‘liberation’ from the world.
-It was much earlier than the 140s CE, but was place in that decade by the Church and attached to “Marcion.”
-Furthermore, his “Gospel” was accused of being a “mutilation” of the Gospel of Luke—whereas the text under consideration (which I consider the proto-Mark “Hebrew” Gospel) was the first ancestor of GLuke.
+It was much earlier than the 140s CE, but was placed in that decade by the Church and attached to the nebulous figure “Marcion.”
+Furthermore, the arch-heretic’s “Gospel” was accused of being a “mutilation” of the Gospel of Luke—whereas the suspected text (which I consider the proto-Mark “Hebrew” Gospel) must in fact have been the ancestor of GLuke.
 It may be that Marcion was one of the first notable “Christians” to rebuke the early Jewish Christian community.
 As he has been depicted, the heretic seems to have repudiated Jewish praxis and the various OT covenants defining the Jews as God’s chosen people.
 Marcion, then, functioned as an intermediary between the earlier Jewish Christianity and the later Catholic Christianity.

 Though Marcion (as depicted by the Church) was not Jewish Christian, his Christology shared with Jewish Christianity the views that “Christ” was strictly spiritual and that God never became flesh (what I have termed “Stage 2” Christology).

 We must speak of Marcion with caution, however, because all that we know of the figure has been gleaned from the hostile pens of the Church.
-We know, at any rate, that the heretic existed.
-This basic datum is evident from Justin Martyr’s First Apology (Chps.
-26 and 58, written c.
-150 CE), where the early Church Father is clearly writing about a heretic who is still living.
-Beyond such basics, however, we cannot be sure.
-The later Church got a lot of mileage out of Marcion and may have imputed to him (for convenience) whatever doctrines it most wished to destroy.
-In any case, by refuting the heretic’s (now clearly) mythical works the Church was repeatedly able to underline elements of the true faith.
+In the next post I will even call the existence of the arch-heretic into question.
+In any case, the Church got a lot of mileage out of Marcion and may have imputed to him (for convenience) whatever doctrines it most wished to destroy.
+By refuting the heretic’s (now clearly) mythical works the Church was repeatedly able to underline elements of the true faith.
+“Marcion” was a very useful tool.
 Perhaps that was the whole point—one first cogitated, it would seem, by Irenaeus.